Skip to content

 3. Variety differences (which mint produced the coin/mint mark, errors or mistake coins, die varieties, special strikes, etc.)

-4. Popularity/Demand - the more people that are interested in a certain coin, the more expensive that coin may typically be.
+4. Popularity/Demand - the more people are interested in a specific coin, the more expensive that coin may typically be.

 5. Historical significance

 Here, you can see an example from PCGS.
 A generic 1986 Silver Eagle in a low MS60 condition is valued at $35 today.
-The same exact coin with an autographed holder and a First Strike designation lists for $13,500.
+The same exact coin with an autographed holder and a First Strike in perfect MS70 condition is worth $13,500.

 Graded Coins vs Ungraded Coins price comparision